ncp38/cs241-f24/projects/proj4/index.md

   There is no special handling if a word appears multiple times in the same review.
 You will update each map multiple times, and that's OK.

-- Next, write `printFreqsAndScores`.
+- Next, you **must** write `printFreqsAndScores`.
 This function simply prints a table of all the words in the two maps, along with their frequencies and total scores.
 The order of the words is based on an inorder traversal of the BST, which you can obtain by calling `inorderKeys()` on either map.
 This will give you a list of keys in the appropriate order, and you can then loop over them and call `get()` on each map.

-- Next, write `removeStopWords`.
+- Next, you **must** write `removeStopWords`.
 This function opens the "stopwords.txt" file and adds all the words found inside into the `stopwords` map.
 At the same time, it removes those words from the two BSTMaps.

-  Fill in the code; you are literally just adding 3 lines inside the loop where it says to.
+  Fill in the code; all you need to do is add 3 lines inside the loop where it says to.

-- Lastly, fill in the code in `main()` that processes new movie reviews.
+- Lastly, you **must** fill in the code in `main()` that processes new movie reviews.
 Your code should loop over the `words[]` array and calculate the average sentiment for each word, ignoring any stop words.
 Remember, the "average sentiment for a word" means the average movie rating for every movie review that contains that word.
 You have two maps that will give you the exact pieces of information you need to calculate this.